Frequently Asked Questions about Vet Practice Valuations13 Jan 2021 - Simon Palmer & Paolo Lencioni & Anne Lencioni - Vet Practice Sales

 - Key Man Dependence: We use a lower multiple if more than 50% of the invoicing is coming from one vet.
-If you are preparing the practice for sale, you need to make sure you aren’t doing bulk of work, you need to prove its sustainable under other vet’s care.
+If you are preparing the practice for sale, you need to make sure you aren’t doing the bulk of the work; you need to prove it's sustainable under another vet’s care.

 - Personal Expenses: A seller also needs to keep good track of personal expenses that they are putting through the business.

-- Rebates: keep track of rebates from drug companies going into personal bank accounts.
-Leaving the rebates off means a lower valuation, they really need it in their financials.
+- Rebates: Keep track of rebates from drug companies that are going into personal bank accounts.
+Leaving the rebates off means a lower valuation - they really need it in their financials.

-- Capital expenses: If done major renovation/fitout, massive purchases of equipment and then decide the next year they want to sell – it’s very hard to recoup the capital expense.
-In the last 3 years of selling -do repairs, maintenance but nothing major.
+- Capital expenses: If you've done a major renovation/fit-out or massive purchases of equipment and then decide the next year that you want to sell – it’s very hard to recoup the capital expense.
+In the last 3 years of selling - do repairs, maintenance, but nothing major.